Seth Perler

 7. Rinse & repeat: Students fall farther behind, year after year, closing more and more doors of future possibilities in life.

-Why does “The Dip” happen?
-Four reasons
+Why “The Dip” happens?
+5 reasons

 What’s the solution?

-No ambiguity or confusion, you will know exactly what your child needs to succeed and how to support them.
+• No ambiguity or confusion, you will know exactly what your child needs to succeed and how to support them.

-This is a unique program because it’s for students and parents.
+UGYG is for students and parents.
 Its aim is to help struggling students who need guidance with the right tools so they can navigate more successfully and therefore create a better future.
-It’s also unique because I mix my playful tone with the seriousness of the situation.
+It’s unique because of how I mix my playful and encouraging tone with the seriousness of the situation.
+I’ve spent the past 24+ years helping countless outside-the-box learners.
+Teaching these skills is by far the best way I know to create change, and I designed UGYG to be a game-changer for you.

 What are the benefits for parents?